 Sensors and fingersticks measure different things.

-The sensor in your continuous glucose or flash sensor is taking readings from what is known as your interstitial fluid.
+The sensor in your continuous glucose or flash monitor is taking readings from what is known as your interstitial fluid.
 This is the fluid that surrounds the cells of your tissue just below your skin.

 A fingerstick is measuring the glucose in your blood.
 Glucose moves from your blood vessels and capillaries first and then goes into your interstitial fluid.
 This explains why there can sometimes be a lag between fingerstick results and sensor results.

 Medtronic explains it best by asking you to think of it like a rollercoaster.
 The front car is the blood glucose reading from a fingerstick and the car in the back is the reading from your glucose sensor.

 How much of a lag is there between sensors and fingerstick readings?